 - women’s sport attracting less sponsorship, prize money and media coverage compared to men’s

-Other factors that can also be associated with family violence include:
+Other factors that can also be associated with family violence risk include:

 - intergenerational abuse and trauma

 These factors can combine to influence the risk of an individual perpetrating family violence or becoming a victim of such violence.

 Family violence in Victoria

 The Victorian Government announced the Royal Commission into Family Violence in 2015.
 The Premier of Victoria The Hon.
 Daniel Andrews MP said it was: